libraryofcelsus/Aetherius_AI_Assistant/readme.md

 8. Activate the environment: **.\venv\scripts\activate**   (This must be done before running Aetherius each time.
 The run.bat will also automatically do this.)

 9. Install the required packages: **pip install -r requirements.txt**
+(If you get an error when installing requirements run: **python -m pip cache purge** after activating the venv)

 10. Update Numpy version: **pip install --upgrade numpy==1.24**